CurtisNewbie/MediaHoster/README.md

 # Media Hoster

-A program that scans, hosts and streams media files to other devices using REST web services/ HTTP protocols.
+A program that scans (every 1 second), hosts and streams media files to other devices using REST web services/ HTTP protocols.

 **Disclaimer:_You should only use it for non-sensetive data and in secure network, as it does not provide any encryption.
 The data transferred between your devices are only protected by your own network, e.g., WIFI and so on.
 I personally only use it for streaming movies in local network._**